Managing Pericardium in Electrophysiology Procedures

 - Gunda S, Reddy M, Nath J, et al. Impact of periprocedural colchicine on postprocedural management in patients undergoing a left atrial appendage ligation using LARIAT.
 J Cardiovasc Electrophysiol 2016;27:60-4.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Adrenal Cortex Hormones, Aneurysm, False, Anticoagulants, Anti-Inflammatory Agents, Anti-Inflammatory Agents, Non-Steroidal, Aorta, Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Atrial Appendage, Atrial Fibrillation, Brugada Syndrome, Cardiac Tamponade, Cardiomyopathy, Hypertrophic, Chagas Disease, Chest Pain, Cicatrix, Colchicine, Coloring Agents, Control Groups, Coronary Sinus, Coronary Vessels, Depression, Diaphragm, Diastole, Disease Susceptibility, Drainage, Echocardiography, Electrocardiography, Electrophysiology, Endocardium, Epicardial Mapping, Epigastric Arteries, Esophagus, Fistula, Fluoroscopy, Follow-Up Studies, Ganglia, Autonomic, Head-Down Tilt, Heart Atria, Heart Ventricles, Hematoma, Heparin, Infarction, Inflammation, Ligaments, Liver, Lung Injury, Myocardial Infarction, Myocardium, Needles, Obesity, Pericardial Effusion, Pericardiocentesis, Pericarditis, Pericardium, Phrenic Nerve, Polyvinyl Chloride, Protamines, Pulmonary Veins, Punctures, Registries, Renal Insufficiency, Sarcoidosis, Spleen, Standard of Care, Sternum, Stomach Ulcer, Stroke, Stroke Volume, Syndrome, Tachycardia, Sinus, Tachycardia, Ventricular, Thoracic Wall, Tomography, X-Ray Computed, Triamcinolone, Vena Cava, Inferior, Ventricular Premature Complexes, Viscera, Xiphoid Bone